How OCD and Eating Disorders Often Go Hand in Hand

 How Reclaim Therapy Treats OCD and Eating Disorders

-At Reclaim Therapy, we work with OCD and eating disorders through a trauma-informed lens that gets at the root of both.
-That means we're not just managing symptoms, we're helping your nervous system heal so the compulsive behaviors and obsessive thoughts lose their grip.
+at the root of both.
+That means we’re not just managing symptoms, we’re helping your nervous system heal so the compulsive behaviors and obsessive thoughts lose their grip.
+Our treatment providers coordinate care to ensure that each client receives a personalized and integrated approach.

 Somatic therapy helps you reconnect with your body’s signals.
 When you’ve been living in fight-or-flight, your body’s cues around hunger, fullness, safety, and danger get scrambled.
 Somatic Experiencing and other body-based approaches teach you to track sensations, notice when you’re dysregulated, and find your way back to regulation without needing the compulsions.